mathworks/matlab-proxy/README.md

   ```bash
   env MWI_BASE_URL="/matlab" matlab-proxy-app
   ```
-  `MWI_BASE_URL` is an environment variable which is required.
-It controls the link on which MATLAB can be accessed.
+  `MWI_BASE_URL` is an environment variable which controls the link on which MATLAB can be accessed.
   For a detailed listing of all environment variables.
 See [Advanced-Usage.md](./Advanced-Usage.md)

   Running the above command will print text out on your terminal, which will contain the URL to access MATLAB.
 For example: